MATHIEU GUIDERE . PROFESSOR & RESEARCH DIRECTOR. INSERM. FRANCE

 Scientific summary:

-In 2007, he joined the University of Geneva (Switzerland), where he was professor of Translation Studies and Multilingual Monitoring.
-During his professorship there (2007-2011), he implemented predictive linguistics and he was the co-inventor of two international Patents on Cognitive Computing, that enabled him to establish leading academic programs directed to solve mental health disorders.
+In 2007, he expanded his academic horizon by joining the University of Geneva as a full professor of Translation Studies and Multilingual Monitoring.
+Here, he not only led the French Department but also chaired the Research Group on Translation and Interpretation (GRETI).
+His tenure at Geneva was marked by significant advancements in predictive linguistics, including the co-invention of two international Patents on Cognitive Computing, that enabled him to establish leading academic programs directed to solve mental health disorders.

-After that he joined the MIT Mind Machine Project as an external collaborator and published many articles on NLP (Natural Language Processing) applied to psychology.
+After that he joined the MIT Mind Machine Project (MMP) and published many articles on NLP (Natural Language Processing) applied to psychology.

 By the end of 2012, the field had attracted the attention of many researchers and started to grow.
 He has been keynote speaker at the International First Responder Military Symposium, and the organizer of the First Euro-US Symposium on Psycholinguistics and PTSD.